-Prior to joining Human Rights First, Jocelyn was most recently a Fellow at the Political Asylum/Immigration Representation (PAIR) Project in Boston, where she represented asylum seekers and detained non-citizens seeking cancellation of removal.
+Prior to joining Human Rights First, Jocelyn was most recently a fellow at the Political Asylum/Immigration Representation (PAIR) Project in Boston, where she represented asylum seekers and detained non-citizens seeking cancellation of removal.
 She also served as the Co-Chair of the Boston Bar Association’s Immigration Public Service Committee.
-Prior to her PAIR fellowship, Jocelyn practiced litigation at Foley Hoag and Donnelly, Conroy & Gelhaar, where her pro bono case work included immigration and domestic violence cases.
-She also served as a law clerk to the Honorable F. Dennis Saylor, IV in the U.S. District Court for the District of Massachusetts.
+Jocelyn previously practiced corporate litigation at the law firms Foley Hoag LLP and Donnelly, Conroy & Gelhaar LLP, where her pro bono case work included immigration and domestic violence matters.
+Jocelyn has taught legal writing and research courses at the University of Pennsylvania Law School and the University of Massachusetts School of Law.

 Jocelyn has been quoted in the Washington Post and featured in Voice of America and eNews Channel Africa television segments relating to LGBT asylum seekers from Africa.

 Jocelyn holds a bachelor’s degree in Psychology from Cornell University and she graduated cum laude from the University of Pennsylvania Law School.
 She is a member of the American Immigration Lawyers Association and admitted to the Massachusetts bar.